 Dickman's awards include the May Sarton Award from the American Academy of Arts and Sciences, the Kate Tufts Award from Claremont College, the 2009 Oregon Book Award, and two fellowships from Literary Arts of Oregon.
 He has also received residencies and fellowships from the Michener Center for Writers, The Vermont Studio Center, The Fine Arts Work Center in Provincetown, and The Lannan Foundation.

-In addition to writing, Dickman serves as Associate Editor for Tin House magazine.
+In addition to writing, Dickman serves as poetry editor at large for Tin House magazine.
 He also appeared in the 2002 film Minority Report alongside his twin brother, poet Michael Dickman.
+He lives in Portland, Oregon.